lalapro/evenergy/README.md

 1. Loading indicator when fetching new stations
 2. Add bounding box for cleaner UI when rendering markers
 3. Error handling and clarification to users
+4. Add a debounce function (per suggestion from openchargemap) or disable auto search and add a "Search here" button to limit api calls
+5. Create separate files/folders for smaller components like markers and list views if needed

+Total time spent = ~2.5 hours